 The following are useful bruxism treatment:

-Wear a Bruxism Guard: when you complain to your dentist, your dentist can create a custom-fit bruxism guard for you to wear at night.
+Wear a Bruxism Guard: when you complain to your emergency dentist, your dentist can create a custom-fit bruxism mouth guard for you to wear at night.
 This guard is a dental appliance made from plastic or acrylic.
 It is worn to fit over the upper teeth while you sleep.
 The bruxism guard doesn’t stop teeth grinding, however, it protects the teeth during bruxism from wearing down.

 Regular Exercise: engaging in a regular workout, either a stroll or a major sweat session can help to alleviate stress, which is a common cause of bruxism.